 October baseball is here.
 Major League teams have played 162 games over six months for this moment.
 Stadiums are packed with hopeful fans.
 Those who love baseball feel the fever.

 The 1989 movie, Field of Dreams, is rated number five among the favorite baseball movies of all time.
 In the story, Ray Kinsella responds to a “voice” that urges him to build a baseball diamond, complete with lights, in the middle of his Iowa corn field.
 After doing everything the “voice” commands him to do, Ray is stunned to see Shoeless Joe Jackson and some of the greats of the game emerge from his mysterious cornfield to play the game as they did in their youth.

-The story climaxes with an invitation from Shoeless Joe to join them in the dimension beyond the edges of this world, an invitation issued not to Ray, who has risked everything to build the field, but to the cynical 1960s writer, Terrence Mann.
+The story climaxes with an invitation from Shoeless Joe to join them in the cornfield a dimension beyond the edges of this world.
+But Ray, who has risked everything to build the field, is not invited.
+Instead, Jackson invites the cynical 1960s writer, Terrence Mann.
 Ray explodes in a fit of frustration demanding, “What’s in it for me?”
 To which Shoeless Joe asks, “Is that why you did this Ray, for what’s in it for you?”